-This site has a plant community made up primarily of mid and short grasses with a relatively small percentage of forbs and shrubs.
-The dominant aspect is desert grassland with scattered shrubs.
-In the original plant community there is a mix of cool season and warm season grasses with shrubs and half shrubs.
-Plant species most likely to invade or increase on this site when it deteriorates are broom snakeweed and annuals.
+The plant community is made up primarily of mid and short grasses with a relatively small percentage of forbs and shrubs.
+In the original plant community there is a mixture of both cool and warm season grasses.
+Plant species most likely to invade or increase on this site when it deteriorates are shadscale, annuals, and cacti.
+Continuous grazing during the winter and spring periods will decrease or eliminate the cool season grasses, which are replaced by warm season, lower forage value grasses and shrubs.